-Just found a paycheck stub from spring 1969 from my second McDonald’s job in the Los Angeles area, and it sparked a tsunami of flashbacks and ramblings about the events leading up to my high school graduation in June.
+Just found a paycheck stub from spring 1969 from my second McDonald’s job in the Los Angeles area, opening the gates to a flood of flashbacks to the events leading up to my high school graduation that June.

-All statutes of limitations having long expired, the tales can now be told.
+All statutes of limitations have long expired, so the tales can now be told.